ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Methodological Details

 (1) LLaDA, as a conventional MDM, operates on the entire sequence with a bidirectional attention mechanism.
 This grants it maximum flexibility, allowing for a fully unconstrained, any-order generation process.
 However, this design choice incurs two significant penalties.
 First, the bidirectional attention is fundamentally incompatible with KV caching, resulting in substantial computational overhead at each decoding step.
 Second, it must learn dependencies across an exponential space of possible masking patterns.
 For a sequence of length $L$, any given training or inference state is defined by a subset of tokens that remain masked.
 Since each of the $L$ positions can be either masked or unmasked, the model must, in principle, handle any of the $2^L$ possible subsets of visible context\footnote{Notably, due to the bidirectional attention, the model is invariant to the order in which clean tokens are revealed.
 Therefore, the learning complexity is not permutations ($L!$).}.
 This combinatorial space of approximately $2^L$ distinct masking patterns presents an intractable objective, as the model may not be sufficiently trained on the specific patterns encountered during inference, leading to incoherent parallel generation.

 (2) BD3-LMs attempts to mitigate these issues with a hybrid, block-based approach.
 It enforces a rigid, left-to-right generation order between blocks, which enables KV cache reuse across block boundaries.
 However, within each block, it retains bidirectional attention and any-order token generation.
 This design makes a critical compromise.
-It sacrifices global generation flexibility for discovering optimal generation strategies, which is a key theoretical advantage of MDMs.
+It sacrifices global generation flexibility, hindering the discovery of optimal generation strategies, which is a key theoretical advantage of MDMs.
 Furthermore, it still faces the challenges of token-level incoherence and the inability to utilize KV caching for intra-block decoding.

 (3) \textsc{ReFusion} introduces a more elegant and unified solution.
 Generation is structured at the slot level.
 Within each slot (intra-slot), generation is autoregressive (left-to-right) under a causal attention mask, directly addressing the strong local dependencies between adjacent tokens.
 Between slots (inter-slot), the model retains the flexibility of any-order generation, enabling it to discover better, non-linear generation paths than the left-to-right order.
 Crucially, by reordering generated slots to always precede masked ones in the input sequence, \textsc{ReFusion} enables full KV cache reuse for every decoded token, a feature unique among these models.
 This design simultaneously achieves two critical goals: it combines global generation flexibility with universal computational efficiency, and it drastically reduces the learning complexity from an exponential token-level permutation space to a far more manageable slot-level one ($\lfloor (\frac{L}{k})! \cdot e \rfloor - 1$).
 For a typical sequence length of $L=4,096$, a slot size of just $k=8$ is sufficient to ensure $\lfloor (\frac{L}{k})! \cdot e \rfloor - 1<2^L$.